antoinefalisse/3dpredictsim/ExternalFunctions/README.md

 a txt file with part of the C++ code required to build the model programmatically.
 This feature is still under development and does not account for all features of OpenSim.
 For instance, locked joints in your osim will not be locked in your C++ code, so you should carefully check the output and correct if necessary.
 In addition, only bodies and joints will be considered so you should add manually other components (e.g., contact models).
-Please let us for any bugs you find so that we keep on updating this feature.
+Please let us know for any bugs you find so that we keep on updating this feature.